Axiomatic Characterizations of Draft Rules: Main results

-Theorems~\ref{thm:impossibility 2} and~\ref{thm:impossibility 3} are sharp in the sense that none of the properties are superfluous for the impossibility results.
-The null rule violates NW (and, hence, EFF), but it satisfies EF1, SP, and RP-$\pi$ for any priority $\pi$.
-The $\pi$-dictatorship rule (where agent $\pi^{-1}\left(1\right)$ is the dictator) violates EF1, but it satisfies RP-$\pi$ and SP.
-The draft rule associated with $\pi$ violates WSP by Theorem~\ref{thm:impossibility 1}, but it satisfies RP-$\pi$, EF1, and EFF by Proposition~\ref{thm:necessity main}.
-These facts are summarized in Table~\ref{tab:ruleprops}.

-Table~\ref{tab:ruleprops} also demonstrates that EF1, NW, and WSP are indispensable in the statement of Theorem~\ref{thm:impossibility 1}.
-Whether there exists an allocation rule satisfying NW, EF1, and WSP is unclear.
-In fact, we conjecture that NW, EF1 and WSP are incompatible for any number of agents.
-Such a result would subsume Theorems~\ref{thm:impossibility 1}, \ref{thm:impossibility 2} and \ref{thm:impossibility 3}.
+Table~\ref{tab:ruleprops} summarizes the properties of the draft rule and the four rules defined in the axiom-independence examples in Section~\ref{sss:main_char_result}.
+It demonstrates that EF1, NW, and wSP are indispensable in the statement of Theorem~\ref{thm:impossibility 1}, as are all properties in Theorem~\ref{thm:impossibility 2}.
+Whether there exists an allocation rule satisfying NW, EF1, and wSP is unclear.
+In fact, we conjecture that NW, EF1 and wSP are incompatible.
+Such a result would subsume Theorems~\ref{thm:impossibility 1} and~\ref{thm:impossibility 2}.
+The allocation rules marked as efficient satisfy EFF because each of them selects, at every problem, the outcome of some sequential-allocation rule for that preference profile, and such outcomes are efficient with respect to pairwise dominance \citep{brams2005efficient}.

-These impossibility results highlight the strong conflict between the competitive balance properties and agents' incentives.
-Nevertheless, the following result shows that draft rules satisfy a weak but compelling notion of incentive compatibility: truthful reporting is a maxminimizer in a draft rule whenever agents have additive preferences.
+The impossibility results above highlight the strong conflict between the competitive-balance properties and agents' incentives.
+Nevertheless, the following result shows that draft rules are maxmin strategy-proof.